sleung124/BIOF501A-Project/README.md

 This pipeline takes in Visium transcriptomic data as input.
 Please refer to the [quickstart](#31-quickstart) section to learn about how this data should be formatted.

- An overview of the steps of this pipeline are as follows:
+ An overview of the steps of this pipeline are listed below.
+An example of the output from each step is listed in the [output](#33-output) section of this README.

 1. **Data Preprocessing** - Filter out poor RNA-quality regions
 - This step uses the [Seurat](https://github.com/satijalab/seurat) package to load in Visium data [[6](#4-references)]
 - Regions are defined to be of low quality if a large amount of mitochondrial contamination is present.
-If the capture spot has over 20% of reads mapping to mitochondrial counts, the capture spot is excluded from further downstream analysis.
+If the capture spot has over 20% of reads mapping to mitochondrial genes, the capture spot is excluded from further downstream analysis.
 This exclusion threshold can be modified (please see the [input](#32-input) section below).
-- The preprocessing step produces a SpatialPlot displaying the distribution of mitochondrial content across the sample, with low quality capture spots removed
+- The preprocessing step produces a SpatialPlot displaying the distribution of mitochondrial content across the sample, with low quality capture spots removed.
 2. **Cell Deconvolution** - Identify distribution of cell enrichment across sample
 - This step uses reference-free cell-type deconvolution from the [STdeconvolve](https://github.com/JEFworks-Lab/STdeconvolve) package [[7](#4-references)].
 - Each capture spot within a visium slide is large enough to encapsulate 0-10 cells.
-By default, this step estimates up to 5 different cell types per spot (and their proportion), but the user can modify this parameter(see [usage](#3-installation-and-usage) section for a more detailed description).
+By default, this step estimates up to 5 different cell types per spot (along their proportion within the capture spot), but the user can modify this parameter(see [usage](#3-installation-and-usage) section for a more detailed description).

     - <span style="color:red">NOTE:</span> When running on test data (found in the `visium_data` folder), the maximum number of cell types this step estimates is 2.

 - For every integer *K* between 2 and the maximum number of cells types, STdeconvolve will fit an LDA model [[8](#4-references)] that differentiates between *K* different cell types.
 Each model will be evaluated by a balance **(1)** uncertainty of predictions and **(2)** number of rare cell types detected.
-More details can be found from the STdeconvolve tutorial found [here](https://github.com/JEFworks-Lab/STdeconvolve/blob/devel/docs/additional_features.md).
+More detailed explanations on exact evaluation of model performance can be found from the STdeconvolve tutorial [here](https://github.com/JEFworks-Lab/STdeconvolve/blob/devel/docs/additional_features.md).

-- The deconvolution step produces a SpatialPlot, with each capture spot displayed as a piechart of cell type proportions (see the `expected_results/cell_deconvolution` folder for an example).
+- The deconvolution step produces a SpatialPlot, with each capture spot displayed as a piechart of cell type proportions.

-3. **Differential Gene Analysis** - Determine differentially expressed genes (DEGs) from most abundant cells
+3. **Differential Gene Analysis** - Determine differentially expressed genes (DEGs) between abundant cell types
-- This step uses the *FindMarkers* function in Seurat [[6](#4-references)] to identify DEGs between the two most abundant cell types present
+- This step uses the *FindMarkers* function in Seurat [[6](#4-references)] to identify DEGs between the two most abundant cell types present.
 - From cell deconvolution, each capture spot will have a mix of cell types within it.
 In this step, capture spots are labeled as being enriched in only one cell type (the most abundant one present in that capture spot).
 - Across the entire sample, cell types are ranked based on how many capture spots are labelled for a specific cell type enrichment.
-The two most enriched cell types, and their corresponding capture spots, are used for downstream analysis
+The two most enriched cell types, and their corresponding capture spots, are used for downstream analysis.
-- Between the two groups identified using this approach, statistical significance for differences in counts for each gene present is done with a Negative Binomial test.
+- Between the two groups identified using this approach, gene-specific statistical testing for differences in counts is done with a Negative Binomial test.
 To account for the multiple testing problem, we take the Bonferroni-corrected adjusted P-values and compare it to our P-value threshold (default value in pipeline is 0.05).
 Genes that pass this check are flagged as statistically significant, and are passed onto Enrichr in the next step.
 - This step produces a volcano plot, along with the statistically significant genes identified from this step of the workflow.

 4. **Pathway Analysis** - Find enriched biological pathways